mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 ---

-### 3. Walk-forward VaR forecasting required fixing a subtle implementation bug
+### 3. Walk-forward VaR forecasting with daily refitting

 For each forecast date, the model uses only information available up to that date to avoid look-ahead bias.

-I initially refit the GARCH model every 20 days to reduce computation time.
-However, I found that repeatedly calling `.forecast()` on the same **unrefit** model produced the same variance forecast.

-This meant the VaR forecast was effectively **frozen for 19 out of every 20 days**.

-I verified the behavior directly and changed the procedure to **daily refitting with a trailing 500-day window**.
-The corrected implementation takes approximately five minutes for the full 40-stock universe.
+I refit the GARCH model **every trading day** using a trailing 500-day window, so each day's VaR forecast reflects that day's own conditional volatility estimate rather than a stale one from several days earlier.
+This takes approximately five minutes to run across the full 40-stock universe.

 ![VCB actual returns vs. daily-refit GARCH VaR forecasts](outputs/var_backtest_vcb.png)

-**Insight:** This was an important modeling lesson: a backtest can look technically sophisticated while still being wrong if the walk-forward procedure is not actually updating the model.
+**Insight:** A walk-forward backtest is only meaningful if the forecast genuinely updates with new information at every step — refitting daily, rather than periodically, keeps the VaR series responsive to real changes in volatility rather than lagging behind them.

 ---